 Which neighborhoods in Sun Valley are suitable for newcomers?

-Sun Valley offers diverse neighborhoods, each with unique characteristics.
+Sun Valley offers different neighborhoods, each with clear local differences.
 Warm Springs is known for its proximity to ski areas, making it ideal for winter sports enthusiasts.
 Elkhorn offers a more residential feel with access to golf courses and hiking trails.

 Does Sun Valley offer job opportunities and a lifestyle fit?